wp-plugins/wp247-body-classes/trunk/readme.txt

 Use these classes in your styling to provide a better browsing experience for your viewers.

+= Custom Body Classes =

+You can create your own Custom Body Classes by add your PHP code in the "Custom Body Classes" section.

+Here's an example.
+Not sure why we would want to do it, but suppose we want to do some custom styling when the page is being displayed to someone that can manage WordPress options.
+We might enter something like:

+`if ( current_user_can( 'manage_options' ) ) $classes[] = 'user-can-manage-options';`

+Then we can use the *body.user-can-manage-options* qualifier in our CSS styling.

 = Example =

 Suppose you have a large h1 top margin that you want to eliminate on mobile devices to avoid a lot of white space.
 After activating the wp247-body-classes plugin and indicating that the .is-mobile class is desired, all you need to do is add this line to your css: